 Let’s find out!

-First, we need to examine exactly what beans are, the different types of beans, and what their nutritional value really is.
+First, we need to examine what beans are, the different types of beans, and what their nutritional value really is.

-In order to make a conclusive statement or dietary recommendation, we’ll need to know the following:
+To make a conclusive statement or dietary recommendation, we’ll need to know the following:

-- nutritional information of beans
+- Nutritional information of beans

-- the specific ketogenic diet you are currently following
+- The specific ketogenic diet you are currently following

-- what type of bean you are interested in incorporating into your daily plan
+- What type of bean you are interested in incorporating into your daily plan

-An Introduction To Beans
+An Introduction to Beans